 Course Setup Comparison

 Kajabi has some powerful tools for creating online courses and offers a lot of flexibility in how you approach things.
+You can view a demo of Kajabi here.

 Using Kajabi, you can create an entire webpage complete with blogs, course listings, product pages, landing pages, opt-ins and more.